top of page

 Other professions have licensing exams, shouldn't we?

 Most similar professions have only one exam, while social work has up to four.
 Once they have completed the exam and supervised hours, they are then independently licensed.
-DC does not allow social workers to do any human services work whatsoever until they pass an exam that has been proven to be biased.
 Even lawyers only have one bar exam, and many doctors only take one post-graduate standardized exam.
 Having more exams than other licensed professions is not what gives our profession value.
 It is our knowledge, skills, creativity, and ability to relate to a diverse range of people that gives our profession value.

 Won't these changes make our profession low-status and watered down?